 Last November, my friends Chris and Carey celebrated their wedding at the historic Hay House, just across the street from my home.
 It was a fabulous party, and one that was only made possible a few months earlier when the Supreme Court’s ruling in Obergefell v.
 Hodges made same-sex marriage legal throughout the United States.
 I think it was a little sweeter for that realization.

 The party was filled with good friends as well as a who’s who of Macon and a few celebrities.
 It was topped off with a moving rendition of R.E.M.’s “Nightswimming” by Mike Mills, Robert McDuffie and students from the McDuffie Center for Strings.

 What’s really stuck with me, however, is a conversation I had with a colleague — let’s call him Bill — who’d had enough drink to make him even more reflective and uninhibited than usual.

 A small group of us were standing near the buffet table, while others were dancing in the ballroom.
 As the group splintered, Bill and I were left standing together, continuing our small talk.

 Then Bill looked at me and said, “You know, you’re really hard to get to know.
 And I’d really like to get to know you.”

 Bill wasn’t someone I saw often.
 We work in the same college but in different departments.
 We see each other at faculty meetings and occasionally walking across campus.
-Macon being a relatively small city, and both of us downtown residents, we occasionally bump into each other socially.
+Macon being a relatively small city, and both of us being downtown residents, we occasionally bump into each other socially.

 But there haven’t been all that many occasions for us to get to know each other, so his statement really stopped me short.
 I had no idea he had given me a second thought, and I certainly didn’t know how to respond other than an honest, “Yeah, I know.”